New York inaugurates its $25 billion mini-city, Hudson Yards

 To lure investors, Hudson Yards is getting a government tax break plus other assistance running into billions of dollars that also financed the extension of a subway line.

-In return, government officials hope the more than 50,000 estimated jobs created at Hudson Yards will justify the financial assistance.
+In return, government officials hope the more than 50,000 estimated jobs created at Hudson Yards will justify the financial support.

 Associated Press writer Anne D’Innocenzio contributed to this report.

-Note: This story has been corrected to show that the vessel weighs 3,200 tons, not 600 tons.